 Use this slide to talk about the problem you are solving and who has the problem.
-You can talk about the current solutions in the market, but don’t spend too much time on the competitive landscape on this slide—you’ll have a chance to do that on a later slide.
+You can talk about the current solutions in the market, but don’t spend too much time on the competitive landscape on this slide—you’ll have a chance to do that later on.

 Ideally, try and tell a relatable story when you are defining the problem.
 The more you can make the problem as real as possible, the more your investors will understand your business and your goals.

 3. Target market and opportunity

 Use this slide to expand on who your ideal customer is and how many of them there are.
 What is the total market size and how do you position your company in the market?
 If you can find the data, investors will want to know how much people or businesses currently spend in the market to get a sense of the total market size.
 This is where you tell the story about the scope and scale of the problem you are solving.